Immunizations and Tuberculosis Test Requirement

-- A copy of your health care provider immunization record is required to show proof of two MMRs;
+- A copy of your health care provider immunization record is required to show proof of two MMRs OR a positive rubeola lab report

-- A tuberculosis test done in the Nebraska Medicine – UNO Health Center when you arrive
+- A tuberculosis test at Nebraska Medicine – UNO Health Center when you arrive

 Can't find your health records?
 You have options:

 - Receive two rubeola measles/MMR immunizations inthe Nebraska Medicine – UNO Health Center why you arrive, scheduled 30 days apart.
-No appointment needed;
+An appointment is required;

 Cost of the MMR vacine and Tuberculosis Test is the responsibility of the student.
 The Nebraska Medicine – UNO Health Center can submit on behalf of the student to the Student Insurance Policy.
 Health Services can also submit charges to other designated insurance policies.

-If you are unable to submit your informed consent to treat form online, submit by:
+If you are unable to submit your power of attorney form online, submit by:

-- Drop off your informed consent to treat form to the Nebraska Medicine – UNO Health Center, located in 102 H&K
+- Drop off your power of attorney form to the Nebraska Medicine – UNO Health Center, located in 102 H&K

 For more information, contact the Nebraska Medicine – UNO Health Center at 402.554.2374